home-assistant/home-assistant.io/source/_posts/2017-02-11-alert-appletv-mqtt-yeelight.markdown

 description: "Faster and more configurable frontend, "
 date: 2017-02-11 08:04:05 +0000
 date_formatted: "February 11, 2017"
-author: Fabian Affolter et al.
+author: Robbie Trencheny, Fabian Affolter
-author_twitter: fabaff
+author_twitter: robbie
 comments: true
 categories: Release-Notes
 og_image: /images/blog/2017-02-0.38/social.png
 ---

-0.38, hurry :tada: In this release we (special thanks to [@pvizeli]) have migrated all core components to work asynchronous.

-The configuration checking support was expanded.
-We have now `homeassistant.check_config`.
-This means that the service `homeassistant.restart` will now only restart your Home Assistant installation if the configuration is valid.
+Another Saturday, another release!

+### {% linkable_title Core updates %}
+- Thanks to [@pvizeli], all the core components are now written asyncronously, completing our migration from syncronous to asyncronous code!

+- Now when you restart Home Assistant using the `homeassistant.restart` service, your configuration is checked.
+If it appears to be invalid the restart will fail.

-### {% linkable_title Rewritten frontend core %}
+### {% linkable_title Rewritten frontend %}
-The core of the frontend has been completely been rewritten, optimizing for speed and lost connection recovery.
+The frontend has been completely been rewritten, optimizing for speed and lost connection recovery.
 Even on the slowest phones it should fly now.
+The frontend also now uses the new [WebSockets API][websocket-api] instead of the [EventStream API][event-stream-api].

-### {% linkable_title Custom state-card UI %}
+### {% linkable_title Custom state card UI %}
-A nice new feature is the possibility to create [custom state-card][custom-ui] in the frondend.
-Go ahead and write your own state-card for [lights][light], sensors, locks, etc.
+A nice new feature is the possibility to create [custom state cards][custom-ui] in the frondend.
+Go ahead and write your own state card for [lights][light], sensors, locks, etc.

 ### {% linkable_title MQTT discovery %}
-The latest MQTT feature is [discovery][mqtt-discovery] support.
-Do not confuse this which the Home Assistant [Discovery][discovery].
-MQTT Discover is for MQTT-only.
-Similar to the HTTP sensor/binary sensor allows this to use devices with minimal configuration.
-At the moment only binary sensors are supported.
+MQTT now has [discovery][mqtt-discovery] support which is different than our [`discovery`][discovery] component.
+Similar to the HTTP sensor and HTTP binary sensor, MQTT discovery removes the need for configuration by allowing devices to make their presence known to Home Assistant.

 ### {% linkable_title Alert component %}
-If you left your front door open, then the [`alert`][alert] component can be used to remind you of this by sending you repeating notifications at a given interval.
+If you left your front door open, then the new [`alert`][alert] component can be used to remind you of this by sending you repeating notifications at a given interval.

 ### {% linkable_title Yeelight %}
 The [`yeelight`][yeelight] component has been ported to use a more stable and feature-complete [python-yeelight][python-yeelight] backend, and supports now both white and RGB bulbs.
 The component also supports transitions and can be configured to save the settings to the bulb on changes.
 The users currently using custom components for Yeelight are encouraged to move back to use the included version and report any problems with it to our [issue tracker][issue].

+### {% linkable_title Apple TV %}
+[Apple TV][apple-tv] is now a supported [`media_player`][media-player]!
+It has support for just about every media player function, including a realtime display of playback status and artwork.

 ### {% linkable_title All changes %}
 #### {% linkable_title New platforms/components %}